Why disadvantaged school-leavers avoid university

 The University is encouraging young people thinking about tertiary study to speak with current university students and others who have gone through that decision-making process recently.

-USC’s recent Open Days provided a great opportunity for Year 11s and 12s to do this, and the Talk With USC live chat service allows prospective students to chat online with current students.
+USC’s Open Day last weekend provided a great opportunity for Year 11s and 12s to do this, and the Talk With USC live chat service allows prospective students to chat online with current students.

 Disadvantage and adversity behind high sudden infant death rate17 Feb

 Queensland’s first large-scale study of all sudden infant deaths to date has identified key factors contributing to the state’s persistently high annual death rate of babies.

 Hot topics: USC list of summer holiday experts17 Dec 2020

 From new microbiological considerations at the family barbecue, to the impact of border closures on the traditional summer road trip, USC Australia has research experts available to comment to the media over the summer 2020/2021 period.